Machine Shorthand Reporter

 - broad general knowledge, particularly in current affairs and politics

-- interest in parliament and courts and their procedures
+- interested in parliament and courts and their procedures

 - comfortable with new technology.